 Your home will be smelling amazing right about now and your belly joyful to soon be full and well fed!

-Hangover Helper Noodles method
+Hangover Helper Noodles

 - Cook the sliced garlic for 2-3 mins (Photo 5)